kxhxx/MPI-Programming/README.md

 # MPI-Programming
-Basic codes for parallel computing using MPI in C++
+Basic codes in C++ for parallel computing using MPI.